shamvoke/shamvoke/pages/privacy-policy.md

 ## 8. Policy Updates

 This Privacy Policy may be updated from time to time.
-The latest version will always be posted here with the “Effective Date” updated accordingly.
+The latest version will always be posted here with the "Effective Date" updated accordingly.

 ---